Welcome to

 Controlling Bandwidth Throughput

-For any migration job, you have the option to configure various advanced settings, including Empty Folders, Sanitization, Unattended Mode, Confluence.
-These are all available from the Migration Details Page.
-If you have Advanced Mode enabled for your domain, you will also have the ability to control Throughput from the same Advanced Options menu.
+For any migration job, various advanced settings can be configured, including Empty Folders, Sanitization, Unattended Mode, Confluence, all available from the Migration Details Page.
+Control over Throughput is also available from the Advanced Options menu.

 Configuring Throughput